biocompute-objects/BCO_Documentation/README.md

     * [Input and Output domain](io-domain.md)
     * [Error domain](error-domain.md)
   * [BCO expanded view example HCV1a.json](HCV1a.json)

+## Specification
+### Current Release [WIP]

+For developers and advanced users, the [BCO specification (1.3.0)](/IEEE_docs/standard.doc) provides authoritative documentation on the construction of BioCompute Objects using [JSON schema](https://json-schema.org/).

+### Previous Release

+For developers and advanced users, the [BCO specification (v1.2)](https://github.com/biocompute-objects/BCO_Specification/blob/v1.2/BCO_Spec_V1.2.pdf) provides authoritative documentation on the construction of BioCompute Objects before the implementation of JSON schema.

+See [releases](https://github.com/biocompute-objects/BCO_Specification/releases) for all releases of BCO object specification since moving to GitHub.

 ### Citation
 This standard was originaly prepared by [The BioCompute Object working group](/BCO_Spec_V1.2.md#biocompute-object-consortium-members-bcoc) during preparation for the [2017 HTS Computational Standards for Regulatory Sciences Workshop](https://hive.biochemistry.gwu.edu/htscsrs/workshop_2017).